No results were found...

 telesign lead capture landing page with white form on black background and bullet points

-Lead capture pages work all the way through the marketing funnel, and especially at converting visitors that have already shown an interest in your offering, for example, if they’ve downloaded your case studies.
+Lead capture pages work all the way through the marketing funnel, and especially at converting visitors who have already shown an interest in your offering, for example, if they’ve downloaded your case studies.

 3. Click-through landing page

-The purpose of this page is to educate the visitor and “sell” the product or service, priming them for the next step—committing to the free trial and potentially a purchase.
+The purpose of this page is to educate the visitor and “sell” the product or service, priming them for the next step—signing up for the free trial and potentially a purchase.
 For this reason, the copy, layout and design of the pages require a lot more consideration than other types of pages.

 Freshdesk follows the typical format of a click-through landing page and puts the mind of the customer at ease by reassuring them no credit card is required to get started.